MariMach/Graph_Algorithms/README.md

 In case you chose to implement your own system: Of course you do not have to write an entire graph analytics system.
 The algorithms including the data-structures you want to use are sufficient – but explain your design choices.

 # Graphs
+   Consist of nodes(Vertices) and edges.
+   E: Total edges in a graph
+   V: Total vertices in a graph
 # Types of Graphs

 # Undirected Graph
   An undirected graph is a graph in which edges have no orientation.
   The edge (u, v) is identical to the edge (v, u).
+   Example : People in Facebook or Linkdin  following each other, A person u bought a gift for v.
   Example : The nodes could represent cities and an edge could represent a bidirectional road.

 # Directed Graph (Digraph)
   A directed graph or digraph is a graph in which edges have orientations.
   For example, The edge (u ,v) is the edge from node u to node v.
-  Example : People in Twitter following each other, A person u bought a gift for v.
+  Example : People in Twitter or Instagram following each other, A person u bought a gift for v.
   Many real world situations can be modelled as a graph with directed edges where some events must occur before others.
    .
 School class prerequisites
    .
 Program dependencies